loicsander/Font2PDF/README.md

 ```python
 infoFont = ''
 ```
 Here you can define the name of a font for the footer information.
-The name has to be a postscript name, you can get the full list of installed fonts with the installedFonts() function of DrawBot (it provides you with the names you have to use so that DrawBot use the proper font).
+The name has to be a postscript name, you can get the full list of installed fonts with the installedFonts() function of DrawBot (it provides you with the names you have to use so that DrawBot uses the proper font).

 ## compare-glyphs.py

 This script takes in all given fonts (either a list of paths to UFO files in DrawBot or takes all open fonts in Robofont) and makes a PDF file showing each glyph for all fonts side by side.
 It does a similar job to Ondrej Jób’s great [Font Inspector](http://urtd.net/projects/fontinspector/), only the output isn’t HTML but PDF and it’s not interactive.

-It takes it’s character set reference from the first font it can find.
+It takes its character set reference from the first font it can find.
 Typically, this is intended for master comparison in an interpolation scheme.
 Let’s say it’s the use case in which you’ll have no surprises (same family name & same number of characters in all fonts).

 The script takes the first found font’s glyphOrder as a reference character set.
 But you can override it by defining your own list  (see userGlyphKeys variable, line 40/36)